aiser-platform/aiser-world/packages/docs/src/docs/community/index.md

 id: community-index
 title: Community & Contributing
 sidebar_label: Community
-description: Join the Aiser Platform community, contribute to development, and participate in shaping the future of AI-powered analytics
+description: Join the Aicser Platform community, contribute to development, and participate in shaping the future of AI-powered analytics
 ---

 # 🌍 Community & Contributing

-**Join the Aiser Platform community and help shape the future of AI-powered analytics!**
+**Join the Aicser Platform community and help shape the future of AI-powered analytics!**

-Aiser Platform is more than just software - it's a vibrant, growing community of developers, data scientists, business users, and enthusiasts who believe in the power of AI to democratize data analytics.
+Aicser Platform is more than just software - it's a vibrant, growing community of developers, data scientists, business users, and enthusiasts who believe in the power of AI to democratize data analytics.
 Whether you're looking to contribute code, share ideas, or simply connect with like-minded individuals, there's a place for you in our community.

 ## 🎯 Why Join Our Community?